 Documented guide dogs and service dogs with their owners may access all publicly accessible parts of campus and places of the campus where their work or school activities are located.
 Owners must produce the Guide Dog and Service Dog Certificate if asked.
-Though there is no requirement to register a guide dog or service dog, it is advisable for students to register their https://www.twu.ca/life-twu/health-wellness-centre
+Though there is no requirement to register a guide dog or service dog, it is advisable for students to register their dog with the Centre for Accessible Learning Office in order to reduce confusion.